Is marijuana legal in Washington?

 The Washington State Liquor and Cannabis Board regulates the recreational cannabis industry.
 As of July 1, 2016, the recreational cannabis and medical marijuana systems were folded into the same body of legislation.

-Adults can possess up to 1 oz of flower, 16 oz of edibles, and 7 grams of cannabis concentrates.
+Adults can possess up to one oz of flower, 16 oz of edibles, and seven grams of cannabis concentrates.
 Medical patients are entitled to up to three times this amount.

 While possession is legal, the sale or distribution of any amount of marijuana not within the legal framework is a C felony, with up to five years imprisonment and/or a fine up to $10,000.
 An additional mandatory fine of $1,000 applies to first offenses and a $2,000 fine to second or subsequent offenses.

 A medical defense for possession or use of cannabis has been upheld by the Washington Court of Appeals as early as 1979.
 After years of dispensaries operating illegally, voters passed Initiative 692 to legalize medical marijuana for qualifying medical patients in 1998.
 The main body of legislation governing the state’s medical marijuana program is the Revised Code of Washington Chapter 69.51A: Medical Cannabis.